cktrsf/TR-ALL-IN-2022/README.md

 Yes, we will be livestreaming.
 We ask that you please indicate if you will be attending in-person or virtually for Day 1 and Day 2 on the [All In Attendee Information Sheet](https://forms.gle/SL5rThN55MZjfDQN9).
 #### What are the closest airports to San Francisco?
 The closest airports are [SFO](https://www.flysfo.com/) - San Francisco International Airport, [15.5 miles to hotel](https://goo.gl/maps/PFMarsfiViMfachp9) and [OAK](https://www.oaklandairport.com/) - Oakland International Airport, [20.6 miles to the hotel](https://goo.gl/maps/N8uNgzd9zuM3aCoW8).
+#### Should I rent a car?
+This is up to you, if you plan to explore San Francisco/Bay Area beyond the All In event, you may want to rent a car.
+The hotel is approximately a 15 minute walk and 7 minute drive to the meeting venue.
+We are planning most events/dinners on the North side of San Francisco, and Ubers/Lyfts are readily available.
+If you plan to take taxis, you should download the [Flywheel](www.flywheel.com) app to your phone.
 #### What is the distance from Hotel Argonaut to Gallery 308 in Fort Mason?
-The hotel is approximately a 15 minute walk, and 7 minute drive to Gallery 308. :arrow_right: [Map Link]()
+The hotel is approximately a 15 minute walk and 7 minute drive to Gallery 308. :arrow_right: [Map Link]()
 #### What is the weather like in San Francisco in October?
 Fall offers some of the city's warmest temperatures year-round.
 The average high is 69° F/21° C, the average low is 54° F/12° C, Average Monthly Rainfall: 1.1 inches.
 #### Will there be COVID-19 protocols in place for ALL IN 2022?